An opportunity that transforms

 Online registration

-Fill out the scholarship application form to reserve your spot for the test and receive instructions on how to access the book you need to read before the test.
+From July 9, 2026, through October 29, 2026, complete the scholarship application form to reserve your spot for the test and receive instructions on how to access the book you are required to read before the test.

 -